-Submission ID Key Points of Submission Analysis State Recommendation Significant Interest?
-Yes/No Change?
+Submission ID Key Points of Submission Analysis State Interest?
+Yes/No Recommendation Significant Change?
 Provisions (superseded) is included in the submissions and reference made to Queensland Koala Expert Panel Report.
 It is requested that Council review the zoning of currently zoned 'Passive Recreation' Precincts and recognise the environmental and biodiversity values and intended land uses by zoning the precinct or zone as "conservation" under the "environmental management and conservation zone".
 The submissions also raise concerns about the protection of environmental values of Swan Park, and note that discrepancies exist between Local and State Government in mapping overlays on certain land that strategically protect wildlife and rural lifestyle values.
 The submissions suggest that Swan Park should have a precinct for Prohibited Use Koala Habitat and identifies flooding, suggesting a Flood Land Overlay and Landslide Hazard and Steep Slope Overlay; a Landscape Character Overlay and Restricted Use Precinct for Road Safety.
 Various flora & fauna species have been sighted on Swan Park by the submitters, including birds, reptiles, mammals, native wildlife and number of fishes.
-Further, the submissions object to any development at Swan Park for an equestrian facility due to narrow access roads, street parking, soil stability and potential for impacts on their adjacent residential property.
-Finally, an account of the Ex Tropical Cyclone Debbie event and the impacts of the flood event on Swan Park and nearby residential properties is provided and the submissions note that following the event, an investigation of indigenous cultural heritage items of the site was undertaken and revealed a number of finds across the site. future should further studies be commissioned.
-The concerns raised regarding how the policy surrounding Koala protection is achieved are addressed through the overlay mapping and the provisions of the Environmental Significance Overlay Code, which seeks that 'development protects and enhances State Significant Species, Koala Habitat and locally significant species and their habitat".
+Further, the submissions object to any development at Swan Park for an equestrian facility due to narrow access roads, street parking, soil stability and potential for impacts on wildlife, the potential for noise, dust and traffic generation and impacts on their adjacent residential property.
+Finally, an account of the Ex Tropical Cyclone Debbie event and the impacts of the flood event on Swan Park and nearby residential properties is provided and the submissions note that following the event, an investigation of indigenous cultural heritage items of the site. scheme's environmental policy may occur in the future should further studies be commissioned.
+The concerns raised regarding how the policy surrounding Koala protection is achieved are addressed through the overlay mapping and the provisions of the Environmental Significance Overlay Code, which seeks that 'development protects and enhances State Significant species and their habitat and locally significant species and their habitat.
 Acceptable Outcome 1.1 of the Overlay Code requires that: Development has no impact on the relevant environmental values of Matters of State and/or Local Environmental Significance; or Demonstrates that the development site does not contain any MSES and/or MLES; or Demonstrates that development is located, designed and operated to mitigate adverse impacts on the relevant environmental values of MSES and/or MLES.
 An Ecological Assessment Report prepared in accordance with Planning Scheme Policy 5 - Ecological Assessment is required to submitted with a development application to demonstrate compliance with the above provision.
+In relation to the Matters of Local Environmental Significance, changes to the Core Corridor; and Koala Habitat data and mapping, is outside the scope of the draft Planning Scheme review.
+Any update of MLES, including the Koala Habitat mapping, will require a future body of work to be undertaken.
+Notwithstanding, in the absence of any further detailed region-wide biodiversity policy at this current time, it is proposed to retain the current policy of the Vegetation Management Area from the Beaudesert Shire Planning Scheme 2007 as an interim solution to protect native vegetation that is not mapped or subject to exempt clearing provisions.